MicrosoftDocs/Viva/Viva/glint/setup/insights-to-glint.md

 On your first visit to the Viva Insights Integrations platform, accessible from your admin configuration dashboard, you see a window requesting you to review and agree to this information:

 - Data sharing from Viva Insights to Viva Glint is a feature governed by the Microsoft Viva Preview Agreement.
--	When Insights-to-Glint data sharing is enabled, Insights advanced insights metrics will be shared with Glint and subject to further processing by Glint.
+-	When Insights-to-Glint data sharing is enabled, Insights advanced insights metrics is shared with Glint and subject to further processing by Glint.
 Glint stores a copy of the share Insights data, which can be deleted from Glint at any time.
--	By selecting the checkbox below, you enable Insights-to-Glint data sharing and agree to the Microsoft viva preview Agreement.
+-	By selecting the checkbox, you enable Insights-to-Glint data sharing and agree to the Microsoft viva preview Agreement.

 ## Set up the Viva Insights integration